raksbi/terraform-provider-jamfpro/docs/index.md

 ### Optional

 - `auth_method` (String) The auth method chosen for interacting with Jamf Pro.
-Options are 'basic' for username/password or 'oauth2' for client id/secret.
+Options are 'basic' for username/password, 'oauth2' for client id/secret, or 'bearer_token' for direct token.
 - `basic_auth_password` (String, Sensitive) The Jamf Pro password used for authentication when auth_method is 'basic'.
 - `basic_auth_username` (String) The Jamf Pro username used for authentication when auth_method is 'basic'.
+- `bearer_token` (String, Sensitive) The bearer token for authentication when auth_method is 'bearer_token'.
 - `client_id` (String) The Jamf Pro Client ID for authentication when auth_method is 'oauth2'.
 - `client_sdk_log_export_path` (String) Specify the path to export http client logs to.
 - `client_secret` (String, Sensitive) The Jamf Pro Client secret for authentication when auth_method is 'oauth2'.